Robi Comb, V-Comb, and Nix Comb Comparison: Electric Lice Comb Review

 Even though electric combs seem fancy and high-tech, their focus is on vacuuming or electrocuting lice bugs, not removing lice eggs.
 The Robi Comb also claims to zap lice eggs, but in my experience, it does not prevent them from hatching.
 Zapping and vacuuming lice with an electric comb will give you some satisfaction, but you will be disappointed in the long term results if you neglect removing these nits and get stuck in the endless lice cycle.

 To get rid of lice for good, you must remove each egg from the hair.
-Electric combs are not usually adequate for removing every lice egg, so you’ll need a metal lice comb like the Nit Free Terminator Comb to do that.
-(You can purchase the Nit Free Terminator Comb here.)
+Electric combs are not adequate for removing lice eggs.
+If you want to get rid of lice for good then check out my Step-by-Step Video System.

 Metal lice combs work well in wet, conditioned hair, whereas electric combs require dry hair.